manrajgrover/HackNSIT/README.md

 The app has many interactive features like Pinning on Google Maps, Emergency Video Broadcast by local authorities, and one-to-one Video Chat with concerned authorities for quick resolution or crime reporting.
 These video snippets can be used as video evidences in case of crime reporting.

+## Objective

-Objective: To connect people in distress, in case of emergency and enable people nearby to help those in need.
+To connect people in distress, in case of emergency and enable people nearby to help those in need.
 Also, we enable social services like police and medical services to reach those in need in real time.
 Also education lectures can be given through broadcast.

 The app can be divided into various modules :